Thymus: Negative selection

-T cells that attack the body's own proteins are eliminated in the thymus, called "negative selection".
+T cells that attack the body's own proteins are eliminated in the thymus, via "negative selection".
 Epithelial cells in the medulla and dendritic cells in the thymus express major proteins from elsewhere in the body.
 The gene that stimulates this is AIRE.
-Thymocytes that react strongly to self antigens do not survive, and die by apoptosis.
+Thymocytes that react strongly to self antigens die by apoptosis.
 Some CD4 positive T cells exposed to self antigens persist as T regulatory cells.

 Clinical significance

 Immunodeficiency

-As the thymus is where T cells develop, congenital problems with the development of the thymus can lead to immunodeficiency, whether because of a problem with the development of the thymus gland, or a problem specific to thymocyte development.
+As the thymus is where T cells develop, congenital problems with the development of the thymus can lead to immunodeficiency, whether because of a problem with the development of the thymus gland or a problem specific to thymocyte development.
 Immunodeficiency can be profound.
 Loss of the thymus at an early age through genetic mutation (as in DiGeorge syndrome, CHARGE syndrome, or a very rare "nude" thymus causing absence of hair and the thymus) results in severe immunodeficiency and subsequent high susceptibility to infection by viruses, protozoa, and fungi.
-Nude mice with the very rare "nude" deficiency as a result of FOXN1 mutation are a strain of research mice as a model of T cell deficiency.
+Nude mice with the very rare "nude" deficiency due to FOXN1 mutation are a strain of research mice used as a model of T cell deficiency.

 The most common congenital cause of thymus-related immune deficiency results from the deletion of the 22nd chromosome, called DiGeorge syndrome.
-This results in a failure of development of the third and fourth pharyngeal pouches, resulting in failure of development of the thymus, and variable other associated problems, such as congenital heart disease, and abnormalities of mouth (such as cleft palate and cleft lip), failure of development of the parathyroid glands, and the presence of a fistula between the trachea and the oesophagus.
+This results in a failure of development of the third and fourth pharyngeal pouches, failing development of the thymus, and variable other associated problems, such as congenital heart disease, and abnormalities of mouth (such as cleft palate and cleft lip), failure of development of the parathyroid glands, and the presence of a fistula between the trachea and the oesophagus.
 Very low numbers of circulating T cells are seen.
 The condition is diagnosed by fluorescent in situ hybridization and treated with thymus transplantation.

-Severe combined immunodeficiency (SCID) are group of rare congenital genetic diseases that can result in combined T, B, and NK cell deficiencies.
+Severe combined immunodeficiency (SCID) is a group of rare congenital genetic diseases that can result in combined T, B, and NK cell deficiencies.
 These syndromes are caused by mutations that affect the maturation of the hematopoietic progenitor cells, which are the precursors of both B and T cells.
-A number of genetic defects can cause SCID, including IL-2 receptor gene loss of function, and mutation resulting in deficiency of the enzyme adenine deaminase.
+Several genetic defects can cause SCID, including IL-2 receptor gene loss of function, and mutation resulting in deficiency of the enzyme adenine deaminase.